Close

 Financial Need

-Approximately 26% of the scholarships offered through Aztec Scholarships require recipients to have gross financial need as determined by SDSU’s Financial Aid Office.
-Applicants who wish to be considered for any scholarships that require financial need must submit a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application and have a complete financial aid file on record by the scholarship’s posted deadline, as this is required for SDSU’s Financial Aid Office to determine gross financial need.
+Approximately 27% of scholarships offered through Aztec Scholarships require recipients to demonstrate gross financial need, as determined by SDSU’s Financial Aid Office.
+Applicants who wish to be considered for scholarships that require financial need must submit a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application and ensure their financial aid file is complete by each scholarship’s posted deadline, including completion of any required verification or requested documentation.

-Gross financial need is determined by the following calculation: Cost of Attendance (COA) at SDSU minus the Student Aid Index (SAI).
-As long as there is at least a $1 difference, applicants are considered to have gross financial need for scholarship matching purposes.
+Gross financial need is calculated as the Cost of Attendance (COA) at SDSU minus the Student Aid Index (SAI).
+Applicants are considered to have gross financial need for scholarship-matching purposes if this calculation results in a difference of at least $1.

 Demographics

-It is the expectation that applicants only select the options that apply to them specifically.
-The general application includes both a “Demographics” section and a variety of questions throughout the application, with the options provided relating to a variety of categories.
+Applicants are expected to select only the options that apply to them.
+The general application includes a “Demographics” section as well as various questions throughout the application, with response options spanning multiple categories.

 On- and Off-campus Activities